nicoserrano/Kickstarter-Analysis/README.md

-# Kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
+---
-Performing analysis on Kickstarter data to uncover trends
+##### Performing analysis on Kickstarter data to uncover trends